 At last, Edward had achieved what he’d always wanted.
 By 1305 he’d also added Scotland to his domains, albeit temporarily, and he’d finally moulded himself into a new King Arthur, ruling over a united kingdom of Britain.
 But now he was ageing fast and his grip on such great power was fragile.
-Although Wales remained under English rule, Scotland slipped his grasp when Robert Bruce staged a takeover bid and won in battle against Edward’s troops.
+Although Wales remained under English rule, Scotland slipped his grasp when Robert Bruce staged a takeover bid and triumphed over Edward’s troops.
 In 1307, Edward headed north to fight this new threat to his supremacy, but there was no more money to build any new castles in Scotland like those mighty fortresses that had subdued Wales.
 Still, despite his failing health, the king led his army north, making it as far as the lonely settlement of Burgh by Sands near the Cumbrian coast, where illness forced him to rest.
 It was here, on the night of 6th July, that he died before he could fight again, and his imperial dream of ruling over a united Albion followed him to the grave.

 Master James of St George outlived Edward by only two years, and with him died the exceptional continental-inspired style of architecture that had created all these magnificent edifices.

 Edward’s quest for power had led to one of the greatest military showdowns of the Middle Ages, ultimately joining England and Wales together in a bond that has lasted to this day.
 His string of great castles reshaped the lands of Llywelyn ‘the Last’ in a grand new style as the first English prince of Wales received the homage of the Welsh lords.
 And Edward’s legacy of fortresses still holds strong today.
 They cast their commanding presence over the lands of Llywelyn ap Gruffudd, as thousands of visitors discover their enduring beauty and their hidden secrets.
 This story of such intriguing medieval characters and their tussles for power is set in stone for all time, for all to see.